1 What Are the Platform Capabilities of the Mendix App Store/Marketplace?

 3 How Can I Share Private Reusable Components in My Company?

-The Mendix Private App Store supports the distribution of private company content.
-Any other user in your company can search for and use this private content from the App Store.
-Private content is always marked as “Private” so that it is clear what is publicly and privately available.
+The Mendix App Store/Marketplace supports the distribution of private company-only content.
+Any other user in your company can search for and use this private content from the App Store/Marketplace.
+Private content is always marked as “Company only” so that it is clear what is publicly and privately available.